 - Object Sexual Penetration

-Defined generally, a sex crime in Virginia is a sexual act on a person that has not or is incapable of giving consent.
+Defined generally, a sex crime in Virginia is a sexual act on a person that has not given or is incapable of giving consent.
 Physical contact with another person is not always necessary, as indecent exposure or Internet sex crimes are also illegal.
 For more information, you can contact an experienced Virginia sex offense lawyer within our firm.

 Sex Crime Criminal Process in Virginia

 Those accused of a sex crime may receive a presumption against bond from the court hearing the case if it involves a felony sex crime or sexual activities with a minor.
-One of the first tasks for a Virginia prostitution lawyer is to petition a court for a bond motion.
+One of the first tasks for a Virginia sex crimes attorney is to petition a court for a bond motion.
 The Commonwealth's Attorney Office often opposes bond in felony sex crimes, but proper legal representation by a Virginia sex offense lawyer can successfully establish that the accused is not a danger to public safety or a flight risk, among other facts in the accused's favor in order to allow the accused to be admitted to bond.